CodesAreHonest/final-year-project/README.md

 Phase 2
 ---------
-FYP Phase 2 is conducted in another semester to develop and implement the proposed idea of the final year project.
+Phase 2 is conducted in another semester to develop and implement the proposed idea of the final year project.
 The program files are stored in different repositories:

 | No | Repositories       | Description |
 | ---| :-------------: |-------------|